usc-csci200-fall2012/factory_project/Home.md

 You are to use the eXtreme programming methodology.
 Details of your meetings, schedule and tasks will be maintained online, with specific details to be determined.

 ## Git
-Git is a source code repository for managing your code.
-Rather than emailing code around, you will store it, check it out, and update it.
-More about Git will be forthcoming.
+Git is a distributed version control system for managing your code.
+Check the [Git Resource Wiki Page](wiki/Git-Resource) for more information on [Git](http://git-scm.com/).

 ## Deliverables
 There will be six deliverables (due dates below):